 What Causes Hemorrhoids?

-Chronic constipation or diarrhea
+- Chronic constipation or diarrhea

-Straining during bowel movements
+- Straining during bowel movements

-Prolonged sitting, especially on the toilet
+- Sitting for long periods, especially on the toilet

-Obesity or being overweight
+- Obesity or being overweight

-Low-fiber diet
+- Low-fiber diet

-Pregnancy-related pressure
+- Pregnancy-related pressure on pelvic veins

 Two Types of Hemorrhoids